 Listening.
 Help your child form a habit of listening attentively to adults.
 Cultivate this habit by regularly engaging them properly.
 Instead of yelling, get down on eye-level, make some positive contact (a shoulder touch, for instance), and tell them – with as few words as possible – what it is they need to hear.
 Doing this regularly will lengthen their attention span.

 Memorize Personal Information.
 Personal information, such as phone number, home address, their full name, and their parent’s full name, can be vital.
 It’s also important that certain medical information – such as their allergies – are made clear to the child.
 Work this information into their daily routine, and they will start to pick it up in no time.

 School Basics.
 Numbers, letters, colors, shapes should all be (somewhat) understood before getting to preschool.
 Take a few minutes each day to go over some of this information with your kids.
 Point to the subject and verbalize (or sign) what you’re talking about.
 Once they have a grasp on concepts, like numbers or shapes, ask them to count to a certain number, or draw shapes.
 This will help solidify the concepts in their mind and help you identify any gaps in their ability.
 Linked here are preschool learning blocks.

 School readiness is hard.
 But, by starting early in life, and working these practices into your daily routine, your kids will be ready for school, whenever that time comes.

-If you like what we do at OhSoSimply.com, make sure to check out our Patreon page.
-By supporting us with a small donation, you help us continue helping nannies worldwide, and you’ll gain access to exclusive Patreon content.
+If you like what we do at OhSoSimply.com, make sure to check out our Podcast.
+By supporting us with a small donation, rating us, or leaving a comment, you help us continue helping nannies worldwide.

 We’ll see you here next week!